 Prior to joining CICS, Sharon served as Branch Manager for Dress for Success Worldwide – Central (Chicago), where she was instrumental in developing the marketing strategy for programs, referral partners and the overall Chicago branch, in addition to developing corporate partnership collaborations to increase employment opportunities for under and unemployed women in Chicago.
 She has also held the position as Head of the Fashion Marketing and Management for Raffles Design Institute (Jakarta, Indonesia), as well as the Marketing Director for London Metropolitan University’s business incubator – The Accelerator.

 Daniel Anello came to CICS as a Broad Resident, where he was challenged with designing and implementing an internal and external communications plan and creating a holistic marketing and advertising strategy for the CICS network.
 In addition, Mr. Anello is responsible for evaluating long-term strategic planning, identifying new school management partners (SMOs) and for identifying organizational growth opportunities.

 Prior to joining CICS and The Broad Residency, Daniel Anello was an associate brand manager for Unilever, where he was responsible for the long-term innovation and strategic planning for the organization’s leading growth brand.
 Mr. Anello led the development of a $30MM innovation, from initial concept through final production, including the development of all key communication assets.
 Previously, Mr. Anello was an associate director of marketing for a medical start-up company.

 Mr. Anello received a Bachelor of Arts degree in mathematics from Williams College, and a Masters in Business Administration degree from Chicago Booth.

-If you are interested in roles at the campuses (teaching/leadership/staff) or at the School Management level, please check out the FAQ page for job listings.
+If you are interested in roles at the campuses (teaching/leadership/staff) or at the School Management level, please visit our careers page for more information.

 If you are interested in a position with CICS's central office only, please email your resume to email@example.com.